HMS Temeraire (1876): Armour

 The armoured belt extended along the entire length of the ship.
-It was 11in thick amidships and had a total height of 18.8ft, of which 10ft was above and 8.9ft below the waterline.
+It was 11in thick amidships and had a total height of 18.8 ft, of which 10 ft was above and 8.9 ft below the waterline.
 Towards the bow and stern it tapered to 5in and 5.5in respectively.
 The central battery was protected by 8in sides and 5in transverse bulkheads.
 The oval barbettes were protected by 10in forward and 8in aft.
 This shape was necessary to make room not only for the guns to be lowered, but also for a hydraulic ramrod, which was opposite the gun muzzle and almost as long as the barrel itself.
 The wider end was open at the top to allow the gun to rise and fire, and the narrower end with the ramrod was covered with iron plates.
 Its distinctive feature was a complete and continuous armour by a parapet that rose 36in above the deck surrounding it, protecting the gun crew and the gun itself when loaded or not in use.